 Today, your informational interview may be over the phone.
-In addition, video interviews, like Skype, can also work well.
+In addition, video interviews, like Zoom and Skype, can also work well.
 Some informational interviews might be via email, although avoid those if you can because email is doesn't give a real sense of the person's emotions (like enthusiasm or wariness).

 The goal: collect information from people doing what you think you want to do.
 That information helps you to make the best choice for your next career move.
 For many reasons (see the benefits below), informational interviews are a great idea!

 Remember this is NOT a job interview!
 Do collect information.
 Do NOT ask for a job, and do NOT bring a resume, unless requested before the interview.